zinsmatt/starter-academic/content/home/experience.md

   date_end = "2019-09-29"
   description = """
   I have worked on different projects involving 3D Reconstruction, SLAM, Sensor Calibration, Point Cloud Analysis, Texture Mapping and Satellite Imagery.
-  * Algorithms development for different sensors: Kinect Azure or RealSense.
+  * Algorithms development for different sensors: Kinect Azure, Pico Flexx, Intel RealSense depth and tracking cameras.
-  * Contributions to [KWIVER](https://github.com/Kitware/kwiver), an open-source toolkit for Computer Vision.
+  * Contributions to [KWIVER](https://github.com/Kitware/kwiver), an open-source toolkit for Computer Vision (C++).
   * Development of [texture mapping algorithms](https://github.com/Kitware/Danesfield) for a large research project about urban semantic 3D reconstruction from multi-view satellite imagery.
 This work received the Best Paper Award at CVPR Workshop 2019.
+  * Scientific papers review and presentation to the team.
   """